Overhaul your site or just revamp it? It’s Time To Do Something.

 - Is the content current?
 When was the last time you made any changes to your home page, and/or all pages on your website?
 Are there products and services you offer that are not included?
 Maybe staff is referenced on the site that no longer is employed by you or you have products and services showing that you no longer offer.

-- Do you have website contact form?
+- Do you have a website contact form?
 When was the last time that you tested submitting it and saw the message returned to the user?
-Did you receive an email?
-What it easy to submit or were there lots of required fields?
+Did you receive an email? as it easy to submit or were there lots of required fields?

 - Are you able to move from page to page quickly or does it take forever to load the page you are looking for?

-If you find that your site looks dated, the pages take forever to load, or it is useless on a mobile device, then it is time to consider a website revamp or full website overhaul.
+If you find that your site looks dated, the pages take forever to load, or it is useless on a mobile device, then it is time for a website revamp or possibly full website overhaul.
 You want your website to work for your business, don’t you?
-(Ranking organically in the search engines is essentially free advertising.)

 You may want to consider a simple website revamp if you only need to change the following items on your site: